cultuurnet/apidocs/projects/uitpas/docs/terminology.md

 Welcome rewards are rewards **a passholder receives automatically when buying an UiTPAS,** they are rewards for 0 points.

-To actually receive these free welcome rewards, **the passholders still needs to redeem them.**
+To actually receive these free welcome rewards, **the passholder still needs to redeem them.**

 ### Points rewards